July 2, 2023

 Basically, Pokémon’s main competitor started as a combination of Tamagotchi and Pokémon!

 Just like the original Tamagotchi, you have to pull the battery tab to start the device.
-Once the egg hatches, you’ll need to use the three buttons to feed your Eevee ‘Pokéblocks’ and clean up hairballs (a nice change from the mountains of poop we once had to deal with).
+Once the egg hatches, you’ll need to use the three buttons to feed your Eevee ‘Pokéblocks’ and clean up hairballs (a nice change from the mountains of poop we once had to deal with on the original tamagotchi).

 But what would a Tamagotchi be without some mini-games?
-Eevee x Tamagotchi has two pretty basic games.
-One requires you to catch falling fruit, while the other involves repeating a musical sequence sung by Eevee.
+Eevee x Tamagotchi has two pretty basic games – the first one is called “Berry Get” which requires you to catch falling fruit, while the other is called “Dance” which involves repeating a musical sequence sung by Eevee.
+(Source: Tamagotchi Fandom)

-Here’s the feature that really excited Pokémon fans: after 72 hours, you can evolve Eevee into one of 11 possible evolutions, eight of which follow the standard choices from Pokémon games, including Flareon, Vaporeon, and Leafeon.
+All of that was great for sure, but here’s the feature that really excited Pokémon fans: after 72 hours, you could evolve Eevee into one of 11 possible evolutions, eight of which follow the standard choices from Pokémon games, including Flareon, Vaporeon, and Leafeon.

 The three bonus ‘Eeveelutions’ include Pop Star Eevee, Team Rocket Eevee, and Ditto Eevee.
 Which one you get depends on how you care for and play with your Eevee.

-Unfortunately, the Eevee x Tamagotchi was only released in Japan without plans to take it global.
-And pre-orders saw it sell out in just 15 minutes before the official release date in January 2019.
+Unfortunately, the Eevee x Tamagotchi was only released in Japan with no plans to take it global.
+Thanks, Bandai.

-If you do manage to snag an Eevee x Tamagotchi, remember that the interface is entirely in Japanese.
+If you somehow manage to snag one of the Eevee x Tamagotchi units, remember that the interface is entirely in Japanese.
+This was never meant for English-speaking fans, don’t forget.
 But with only three buttons and limited interactions, it shouldn’t take long for you to memorize what everything means.
+A Tamagotchi is a Tamagotchi, after all!

-As the star of the show, you would think that Pikachu would be the first to be graced with a Pokémon Tamagotchi, but so far, only Eevee has been granted the honor.
+As the star of the show, you would think that Pikachu would be the first to be graced with a Pokémon Tamagotchi.
+But, so far, only Eevee has been granted the distinct honor of a Tamagotchi makeover.

-Disappointingly, there’s no news as to whether any other Pokémon characters will get their own Tamagotchi.
-We can only hope Bandai and the Pokémon Company will choose to team up again soon.
+Disappointingly, there’s been no news on the development of any other Pokémon characters for their own Tamagotchi.
+We can only hope Bandai and the Pokémon Company will choose to team up again soon and connect us with a different Pokémon pet.
+What a gift that would be!

 Needless to say, our fingers are crossed for a full range of starter Pokémon Tamagotchis, but only time will tell.
-This pocket-sized throwback is the ultimate source of 90s nostalgia, so here’s hoping we can catch ‘em all.
+This pocket-sized throwback is the ultimate source of 90s nostalgia, so here’s hoping we can catch – and raise – ‘em all eventually.

 Use an object with a sharp end (like a pen) to push the small reset button on the back of the device.